BENGAL PROGRAM - FREQUENTLY ASKED QUESTIONS

 Can I come meet the parents?

 Yes, we encourage all new clients to come meet the sire (father) and dam (mother) of the kitten they are interested in as well as see their living environment and get a feel for what to expect.
-We now have a Facebook group with updated photos and videos posted of our cats 4 - 5 times a week.
+Due to increasing safety and biosecurity concerns, we now instead have a Facebook group with updated photos and videos posted of our cats 4 - 5 times a week, and send additional private updates/media to those who have reserved a kitten.

 What should I feed my Bengal?